-The good news is that if you kick the habit, you also have the potential to save a lot of money in your life insurance but if you are not working with an independent life insurance agent that knows what they are doing, that might not be the case.
-Let me explain….
+The good news is that if you kick the habit, you also have the potential to save a lot of money on your life insurance but if you are not working with an independent life insurance agent that knows what they are doing, that might not be the case.
+Let me explain…

 Working With an Independent Life Insurance Agent That Knows Their Stuff

-Right now, the high risk life insurance companies that treat former smokers the most favorably will give you a preferred rating so as long as you quit smoking for a period of one year.
+Right now, the high-risk life insurance companies that treat former smokers the most favorably will give you a preferred rating as long as you quit smoking for a period of one year.
 Currently, these companies include Nationwide, Minnesota Life, and Principal.
 You can see their rates below.
 FYI, these premiums are based on the individual that was applying.
-He was approximately 40 years old and seeking a $1 million for a 20-year term.
+He was approximately 40 years old and seeking $1 million for a 20-year term.

 |20 Year Policy for $1,000,000||Principal||Minnesota Life||Nationwide|

 As you can see from the chart above, just because you can get preferred doesn’t necessarily mean it will be cheaper.
 Nationwide would actually cost more for him at preferred than Metlife would at standard plus.
 A good independent agent will do their homework to find this out.

 What was cheaper was the two other companies with Principal being the cheapest at $924 per year.

 We were able to save the client $185 per year because we knew which carriers would approve him at preferred.

 Over the 20-year term that’s $3,700 in savings!